ofiwg/ofi-guide/OFIGuide.md

 The most widely used type of socket is SOCK_STREAM.
 This sort of socket usually runs over the TCP/IP protocol, and as a result is often referred to as a 'TCP' socket.
 TCP sockets are connection-oriented, requiring an explicit connection setup before data transfers can occur.
 A TCP socket can only transfer data to a single peer socket.

 Applications using TCP sockets are typically labeled as either a client or server.
 Server applications listen for connection request, and accept them when they occur.
 Clients, on the other hand, initiate connections to the server.
 After a connection has been established, data transfers between a client and server are similar.
-The following code segments highlight the general flow for a sample client and serve, with error handling omitted for brevity.
+The following code segments highlight the general flow for a sample client and server.
+Error handling and some subtleties of the socket API are omitted for brevity.

 ```
 /* Example server code flow to initiate listen */